Skip to main content

 • Final grades must be posted and all transcripts must be received by the Office of the Registrar: TBA

-NOTE: Students can graduate in one of three different times during a year: May, August, or December.
-Commencement is offered two times a year – May and December.
-At the time of application, August graduates may select the option to walk in either the preceding May or following December commencement ceremony.
-August graduates that plan to walk in the May ceremony must apply by the May graduation deadline listed above.
+NOTE: Students can graduate in one of three different times during a year: Spring (May), Summer (July/August), or Fall (December).
+Commencement is offered two times a year – Spring and Fall.
+At the time of application, Summer graduates may select the option to walk in either the preceding Spring or following Fall commencement ceremony.
+Summer graduates that plan to walk in the Spring ceremony must apply by the Spring graduation deadline listed above.

 UNO Academic regalia is required for those planning to participate in the ceremony.
 Students not wearing UNO academic regalia will not be permitted to participate in the ceremony.
 Purchase your cap, gown, and graduation announcements through the UNO Bookstore.
 Deadlines to order various items will differ depending on the ceremony.
 Please contact the UNO Bookstore at 402.554.2336 with any questions.